Knicks’ 28-0 run in third makes Raptors extinct

 The Knicks erased an 11-point halftime deficit with an array of offensive and defensive delights that brought the crowd to its feet.
 The dizzying surge came against one of the better teams in the East, one that blew out the Knicks Friday in Toronto.

+In their 71-plus seasons, the Knicks never had scored 28 unanswered points and never had outscored an opponent by 31 in a quarter.
+They shot 15-for-23 (65.2 percent) in the third, when Tim Hardaway Jr. had 12 points, five rebounds and four assists.

-Tim Hardaway Jr. led the Knicks with a career-high 38 points, including 12 during the 28-0 run.
-Hardaway shot 13-for-27 and had seven assists and six rebounds.
+Hardaway had a career-high 38 points, shot 13-for-27 and had seven assists and six rebounds.

+“It’s great to be on that other end of the spectrum,” Hardaway said.
+“It’s just a fun style of play when we’re out there just having fun, man.
+Getting stops, we’re running, not worrying about who scores.
+Just doing what we can to get the fans involved and get them excited, get them hyped.
+We feed off their energy.”

 Kristaps Porzingis scored 22 points — only two during the 28-0 run — and had 12 rebounds.
 Courtney Lee had 15 points, seven assists and five rebounds.
 Kyle Lowry had 25 points for Toronto, and DeMar DeRozan added 18.

-The Knicks scored the next 28 points.
-The Raptors didn’t score again until CJ Miles hit a three-pointer with 2:23 left in the quarter.

-Here’s what 28 points unanswered points over more than eight minutes of basketball looks like:
+Here’s what 28 unanswered points over more than eight minutes of basketball look like:

-The Knicks lost Friday in Toronto, 107-84.
-The Knicks’ last lead in that non-competitive game was 4-2.
+The Knicks lost Friday in Toronto, 107-84, when their last lead in that non-competitive game was 4-2.
+The first half Wednesday looked like it might lead to a rerun.
+It turned out to be anything but.

+“We just challenged guys at halftime,” Hornacek said.
+“We were playing hard in the first half, but Toronto, they’re a great team, they had a lot of energy . . .
+They really got after us.
+We were right there, down only 11, and they had hit 10 threes, so we challenged them at halftime to get after guys and put pressure, make nothing easy, and they responded in that third quarter.
+They were great.
+That’s effort.”